Maxime48/Gmod-Discord-Function-Relay-lib/README.md

 # Wtf is this ?

-This is not an addon but code to integrate it in your own addon
+This is not an addon but code to integrate it in your own addon | A GMod Lib

 # Functions to use :